-With the jolt of the pandemic, connection with your team members may be more important now than ever before.
+With the pandemic beginning to fade, connection with your team members may be more important now than ever before.
 As worship leaders (and ministry staff leaders in general) we need to take initiative in building connections with our team now.

 More than salary, raises, promotions or perks, there are two big factors indicating happiness within your team members.
 One has to do with how much constructive feedback and encouragement a leader gives to his employee or team members.
 The other has to do with the feeling of being liked.
 Does anyone – even one person – truly like them?

 The author goes on to say, “It’s the small things, the human things, that make organizations flourish and make people happy.”